 Older and well-used mattresses may also accumulate mold and dust mites, which can cause or worsen respiratory symptoms.
 They can also trigger allergic reactions in some people.
 As one study notes, about

 As mattresses are large and not biodegradable, disposing of them as waste at a landfill site may have a negative effect on the environment.
 For this reason, many people are interested in eco-friendly mattress disposal.

 According to one mattress recycling scheme in the United States, more than 75% of a mattress is recyclable.

-Mattresses often consist of several different components, which contain different materials.
+Mattresses components contain different materials.
 The first stage of processing a mattress for recycling is to take it apart.
-After separating the various components, the next step is to transport them to specific recycling destinations.
+After separating the various components, the next step is transporting them to specific recycling destinations.

 For example, many mattresses contain a layer of metal springs.
-As part of the recycling process, it is possible to extract these springs and send them for scrap recycling.
+Part of the recycling process is extracting and sending these springs for scrap recycling.